Introduction

 Pat **salmon fillets** dry with paper towels and season both sides with **salt and pepper**.

-Heat your Blackstone to medium heat (around 350°F).
+Preheat your **Blackstone griddle** to **medium heat (≈350°F)**.

-Add olive oil to the griddle.
-Place salmon fillets skin-side down (if using skin-on) and cook for 4-5 minutes until the skin is crispy.
+Place the fillets **skin-side down** (if using skin-on) and cook for **4–5 minutes** until the skin is golden and crisp.

 Pro tip: Use a fish spatula for easier flipping and to keep the fillets intact.